jeremylt/csci-3656-fall-2025/source/quizzes.rst

-Quizes
+Quizzes
 =====================================================================================

-Quizes and solutions are posted here.
+Quizzes and solutions are posted here.

 .. toctree::
    :maxdepth: 1